Paths in Linux

 UVA HPC runs the Linux operating system.
 File paths start from root, denoted with a forward slash (/).
 The layout of the folders/directories is like an upside-down tree.

-Schematic of folders on Rivanna.
+Schematic of folders on the HPC system.
 Only some files and folders shown.

 Previous